1ou2/llm-from-scratch/README.md

 pip install -r requirements.txt

 # Ubuntu
-In order to use the graphviz module, the graphviz package must be installed sudo apt-get install graphviz
+In order to use the graphviz module in Ubuntu, the graphviz package must be installed sudo apt-get install graphviz